damonkern-Ux/OpenCore-Install-Guide/installer-guide/linux-install.md

 * **Note**: Depending on the OS, you'll either get BaseSystem or RecoveryImage files.
 They both act in the same manner so when we reference BaseSystem the same info applies to RecoveryImage

+* **Note**: To try macOS in beta versions, first install the latest stable/public version and then upgrade to beta.
+Beta versions are not officially supported though in this guide.

 * **macOS 12 and above note**: As recent macOS versions introduce changes to the USB stack, it is highly advisable that you map your USB ports (with USBToolBox) before installing macOS.
   * <span style="color:red"> CAUTION: </span> With macOS 11.3 and newer, [XhciPortLimit is broken resulting in boot loops](https://github.com/dortania/bugtracker/issues/162).
     * If you've already [mapped your USB ports](https://dortania.github.io/OpenCore-Post-Install/usb/) and disabled `XhciPortLimit`, you can boot macOS 11.3+ without issues.